Gravitational Condensate Stars: An Alternative to Black Holes: Solution of Einstein Equations for Static, Spherical Symmetry

-{\it Principal Features.} If $\epsilon>0$ both $f$ and $h$ are of order $\epsilon$ and approximately constant in region II, but are nowhere vanishing.
-Hence there is no event horizon, and $t$ is a global time.
-A photon experiences a very large, ${\cal O}(\epsilon^{-{1\over 2}})$ but finite blue shift in falling into the shell from infinity.
-The proper thickness of the shell,
+The important feature of this solution is that for any $\ve>0$ both $f$ and $h$ are of order $\ve$ but nowhere vanishing.
+Hence there is no event horizon, and~$t$ is a global Killing time.
+A~photon experiences a very large, ${\cal O}(\ve^{-\frac{1}{2}})$ but finite blue shift in falling into the shell from~infinity.